NATO Nuclear Planning Group: Development

-The demise of belief in the MLF gave rise to the Nuclear Planning Group.
-The United States Secretary of Defense, Robert McNamara, saw the need for a different approach to nuclear sharing and argued the need for a committee made up of NATO members.
-This would help with bettering communication, nuclear consultation, and involvement among Allied Nations and also advocated for the sharing of nuclear information (nuclear software) instead of nuclear weapons (nuclear hardware) as the MLF had proposed.
-McNamara helped to create a “select committee” of Alliance members that would be set up at the ministerial level with the goal of facilitating more consultation and increasing Alliance member involvement on matters related to nuclear policy.
-This committee eventually grew into the “Special Committee on Nuclear Consultation containing 10 Allied members.
+The demise of the MLF proposal gave rise to the Nuclear Planning Group.
+US Secretary of Defense Robert McNamara saw the need for a different approach to nuclear sharing and supported a committee made up of NATO members.
+This would help with improving communication, consultation, and involvement among NATO members with the sharing of nuclear information instead of nuclear weapons as the MLF had proposed.
+McNamara helped to create a "select committee" of alliance members that would be set up at the ministerial level with the goal of facilitating more consultation and increasing member involvement on matters related to nuclear policy.
+This committee eventually grew into the "Special Committee on Nuclear Consultation" containing 10 Allied members.
 This committee was made up of a committee on crisis management, communication, and nuclear planning with the nuclear planning committee being the only committee organized at the ministerial level.
-The Nuclear Planning Committee consisted of the United States.
-U.K, West Germany, Italy, and one seat of a representative of smaller Allies.
-This first meeting of this committee in Washington in February 1966 saw great success in informing members of the United States' nuclear plans and deterrence policies and United States' understanding of Soviet nuclear capabilities.
+The Nuclear Planning Committee consisted of the United States, United Kingdom, West Germany, Italy, and one representative from the other members.
+The first meeting of this committee in Washington, D.C., in February 1966 saw success in informing members of US nuclear plans, deterrence policies, and understanding of Soviet nuclear capabilities.
 Later that year, the Nuclear Planning Committee was further split into two sections.
-One section was the Nuclear Defense Affairs Committee and the other section was the Nuclear Planning Group which all met at the ministerial level.
+One section was the Nuclear Defense Affairs Committee and the other section was the Nuclear Planning Group.

 Structure

 There are 3 main levels to the Nuclear Planning Group.
 At the top is the ministerial level.
-This level consists of defense ministers of the Nuclear Planning Group’s members and is chaired by Jens Stoltenberg, the Secretary General of NATO.
+This level consists of defense ministers of the Nuclear Planning Group's members and is chaired by Mark Rutte, the Secretary General of NATO.
 At meetings they discuss issues involving nuclear planning, review and discuss work done by the lower levels of the Nuclear Planning Group, and consider future plans for the group.
 With regards to the military side of NATO, the Chairman of the NATO Military Committee often engages with the ministerial meetings.
 Additionally, the Supreme Allied Commander Europe (SACEUR) is welcomed at the ministerial meetings alongside the Supreme Allied Commander Atlantic (SACLANT) (previously, when it was still active).

 Below them is the Permanent Representatives level which evidently involves the Permanent Representatives of NATO members.
 Their primary task is to deliberate over reports and findings that are to be later discussed at the ministerial level and to help prepare for the ministerial meetings.
-The Military Committee’s Chairman can also be a participant at the Permanent Representatives meetings alongside 2-Star Officers of the International Military Staff.
+The Military Committee's Chairman can also be a participant at the Permanent Representatives meetings alongside 2-Star Officers of the International Military Staff.